• Skip to primary navigation

 Two donuts stacked on a wood log platter.

-Japan has a variety of donut shop chains including the ever so popular, Mister Donut and even Krispy Kreme which has completely different flavors than we have in the United States, but we often found many of the chain donut shops a bit dry and disappointing.
+Japan has a variety of donut shop chains including the ever so popular, Mister Donut, and even Krispy Kreme which has completely different flavors than we have in the United States.

 The next place to fulfill your Tokyo desserts sugar coma is Good Town Donuts which has seriously delicious, fluffy donuts that will make you want at least half a dozen and a coffee or glass of milk.
 We tried the Sicilia Lemon Poppyseed and the White Chocolate and we immediately wanted to try two more although after having as much dessert as we had this day, we reluctantly decided against it.